ai4protein/VenusVaccine/README.md

 }
 ```

-## 📄 License
+## 📝 License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the [CC-BY-NC-ND-4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode) license.

 ## 📮 Contact